 • Brainstorming and executing symposiums (Example: Symposium: Joe Biden’s Nuclear Posture Review | The National Interest)

 • Currently enrolled in a graduate program or a recent graduate (qualified undergraduates may be considered)

 • Background in international relations, political science, national-security studies, regional studies, etc. (preferred)

-• The opportunity to write for our worldwide audience of millions.
+• The opportunity to write for our worldwide audience of millions of readers

 Interested applicants should send the following attachments (as a single PDF File with your last name in the title) to firstname.lastname@example.org.

 • A cover letter

 • Two writing samples, no longer than 800 words each.

 •Include an indication of your potential start date and days of availability